 Using the previous assumption, the (simple) argument matching graph of an operator o can be therefore used to estimate the number of o's instances.
 Let n be the number of objects defined in some planning problem, o be a planning operator and c be the number of components of the (simple) argument matching graph of o.
-Then, the number of o's instances is $\mathcal{O}(n^c)$.
-This result will be useful for estimating impact of generated macros on branching factor.
+Then, the number of o's instances is $O(n^c)$ .